kmamal/node-sdl/README.md

 ### Image data

-There are 3 places in the API where you will need to provide an image to the library:
+There are 3 places in the API where you must provide an image to the library:

 * [`window.render()`](#windowrenderwidth-height-stride-format-buffer-options)
 * [`window.setIcon()`](#windowseticonwidth-height-stride-format-buffer)